Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Theory

 \section{Theory}

-In this section, we focus our analysis on a PAM signalling system.
-The analysis can be readily applied to QAM signalling consisting of two independent PAMs, one on each quadrature.
+In this section, we focus our analysis on a PAM signaling system.
+The analysis can be readily applied to QAM signaling by considering independently the in-phase and quadrature PAM signal components.

-Alice, the sender, selects a random sample $X$ from a PAM alphabet $\Abet=\{a_1, \ldots, a_{M}\}$ according to the probability mass function (PMF)\footnote{Throughout this work, we will denote the probability density function of a generic random variable $A$ with $f_A$, and the corresponding cumulative distribution function (CDF) with $F_A$.
+Alice, the sender, selects a random sample $X$ from a PAM alphabet $\Abet=\{a_1, \ldots, a_{M}\}$ according to the probability mass function (PMF) \footnote{Throughout this work, we will denote the probability density function of a generic random variable $A$ with $f_A$, and the corresponding cumulative distribution function (CDF) with $F_A$.
 For PMFs, we will use \mbox{$\PPP[A]{a}:=\PP{A=a}$}.} $\PPP[X]{a_i}$ and sends it over an AWGN channel.
-Such PMF is arbitrary, therefore the following analysis holds when PAS-QAM is employed \cite{notarnicola2023probabilistic,roumestan2024shaped}, even though we will use uniform input probabilities in our simulations, as a proof of concept.
+This PMF is arbitrary, therefore the following analysis holds when PAS-QAM is employed \cite{notarnicola2023probabilistic,roumestan2024shaped}, even though we will use uniform input probabilities in our simulations as a proof of concept.
 Similarly, the channel noise need not be Gaussian, as long as its distribution is known both to Alice and Bob.
 The noise sample added by the channel is $W \sim \mathcal{N}\matchparen{0, \frac{N_0}{2}}$.
 The noise variance is supposed to be known by Alice and Bob, for instance after channel estimation.
 The channel output is $Y = X + W$, with conditional distribution

 and marginal distribution

 Based on $Y$ and a set of intervals $\{D_i \subset \mathbb{R}: \; \bigcup_{i=1}^M D_i = \mathbb{R}, \; D_k\bigcap D_j=\emptyset\; \forall k\neq j\}_{i=1}^M$ that partition the set of real numbers, Bob makes a decision on $\Xhat$